Ivankivu/SendIT/README.md

 * As an Admin:
     1. Admin can login
-    2. Admin view orders page
+    2. Admin view parcels page
     3. Admin can change status and location of the parcel delivery
-    4. Admin can mark delivered orders
+    4. Admin can mark delivered parcels
     5. Admin can logout

 ## User Interface [Demo here](https://ivankivu.github.io/SendIT/UI/)